aws-solutions-library-samples/guidance-for-battery-digital-twin-on-aws/README.md

+>[!IMPORTANT]
+>This Guidance requires the use of [Amazon Forecast](https://docs.aws.amazon.com/forecast/latest/dg/what-is-forecast.html), which is no longer available to new customers.
+Existing customers of Amazon Forecast can continue using and deploying this Guidance as normal.
 # Guidance for Battery Digital Twin on AWS

-**Important:** This Guidance requires the use of [Amazon Forecast](https://docs.aws.amazon.com/forecast/latest/dg/what-is-forecast.html), which is no longer available to new customers.
-Existing customers of Amazon Forecast can continue using and deploying this Guidance as normal.

 ## Table of Content